alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 > Why not skip the "Rising Stars" track?

 [See above](#talks-and-speakers):
-it was even liked better than the international track and as well liked as the main track.
+it was as well liked as the main and international tracks.

 > Why not skip the international track then?